 Stanley L. Staton |

-Mr. Stanley Staton was named Acting Associate Director August 12, 2018.
+Mr. Stanley Staton was named Assistant Director in September 2018.
 Before assuming this role, he has been serving as the Acting Assistant Director of the Washington DC Veterans Affairs Medical Center since November 2017.

 He joins the Washington DC team from Michael E. DeBakey Veterans Affairs Medical Center (MEDVAMC) in Houston, Texas, where he served as Chief of Police, acting Associated Director, acting Chief, Environmental Management Services and Facility Planner.

 Mr. Staton is a retired Army Veteran with 26 years of distinguished service.
 He is a Florida native, earning his BA in Criminal Justice from Saint Leo University in Florida and his MBA at the University of Phoenix.
 Beyond his academic accomplishments, Mr. Staton is a graduate of the Leadership Veterans Affairs (LVA), a Mentor (fellow level) and a member of the American College of Healthcare Executives (ACHE).